 The Levey-Jennings chart is a graph in which quality control results are plotted over subsequent test runs in time to give a visual indication when a laboratory test is (not) working well.
 The data points for each test run in the scatter plot below (Figure 1) show the distance from the geometric mean S/CO ratio (green line in graph) which is the expected response level for the run control.
-The orange and red lines represent the 95% and 99% CI, respectively.
+The orange and red lines represent the 95% and 99% Cl, respectively.
 The data represents individual measurements of three instruments within one test batch.

-Table 2.
-Relation of Student t value and numbers of runs (n) to calculate confidence intervals.
+$\ensuremath{\textbf{Table 2}}.$ Relation of Student t value and numbers of runs (n) to calculate confidence intervals.

-Runs (n) t-value at 95% Cl t-value at 99% Cl
+Runs (n) t-value a 95% Cl it t-value at 99% Cl

 10 2.306 3.355

 20 2.101 2.878

 30 2.048 2.763

 Infinite 1.960 2.576

-Infinite equals the normal distribution
+Infinite distributior equals the normal